drlsdee/PSManifestGenerator/README.md

-# PSModuleTemplate
+# PSManifestGenerator

-Template repository for PowerShell modules
+A PS module for generating manifests for PS modules